Nodewerx/game-dev-quotes/readme.txt

 == Description ==

-Easily style official posts from game companies in a way that resembles their forum posts using shortcodes.
+Easily style posts from game companies in a way that resembles their forum posts using shortcodes.
 For example: Blizzards 'blue posts'.
-Supported formats include Blizzard style posts and Star Wars:The Old Republic/BioWare style posts.
-The Shortcodes are '[bluepost]' and '[torpost]' respectively.
+The Shortcodes are listed below.
+If you would like to see a style added please don’t hesitate to contact me and I’ll try to add them in the next releases.

-Syntax for shortcodes are: '[bluepost name="name"] content [/bluepost]' and '[torpost name="name"] content [/torpost]'
+Syntax for shortcodes are: '[bluepost name="name"] content [/bluepost]’.

+= Shortcodes Available =
+* ‘bluepost’ - Blizzard style quotes
+* ’torpost’ - Star Wars: The Old Republic style quotes
+* ‘ps2post’ - SOE Planetside 2 style quotes
+* ‘valvepost’ - Valve employee style quotes

 == Installation ==
 1. Upload the "Game Dev Quotes" folder to the "/wp-content/plugins" directory.